nimbus-cloud/chaos-galago/README.md

 go get -t -u -f github.com/FidelityInternational/chaos-galago/...
 ```

-A deploy scipt is included in order to make deploying chaos-galago as simple as possible.
+A deploy script is included in order to make deploying chaos-galago as simple as possible.

 What the script does:
 * Creates an Org and Space to deploy chaos-galago too